-Set the information to be displayed in the $\underline{\text{image information line}}$ .
-You can use any variables in the $\underline{\text{variables}}$ section as well as \$(NL) for a new line.
+Set the information to be displayed in the image information line.
+You can use any variables in the variables section as well as \$(NL) for a new line.
+You can also include formatting (bold, italic, colors etc).

 position of the image information line